SOUTHERN ELECTRICS

 On 3rd October 1982, the inevitable happened - the singling of the Epsom Downs branchline beyond a point some 40 yards on the Belmont side of Ventnor Road bridge, midway between Sutton and Belmont.

 The station layout at Epsom Downs retained its previous layout with an island platform serving two tracks as platforms 1 and 2.
-The rest of the branch, however, underwent a radical visual change as the former Up line was lifted throughout the summer and autumn of 1982.
+The rest of the branch, however, underwent a radical change as the former Up line was lifted throughout the summer and autumn of 1982.

 From Ventnor Road bridge onwards, the line now became a stretch of single track over the old Down line, with centralised signalling controlled from the electronic box at Victoria and signals on the branch thus displaying numbers with the prefix VC.